rija1/druponrinpoche/wp-content/plugins/ultimate-member/readme.txt

 * To learn more about version 2.1 please see this [docs](https://docs.ultimatemember.com/article/1512-upgrade-2-1-0)
 * UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
 Please make sure you take a full-site backup with restore point before updating the plugin

+= 2.4.2: July 14, 2022 =

+* Bugfixes:

+  - Fixed: Member Directory vulnerabilities
+  - Fixed: 3rd-party integration with profile tabs and ability to show edit profile form on the 3rd-party profile tab
+  - Fixed: PHP fatal error on unset
+  - Fixed: select2 style conflicts with 3rd-party plugins

+= 2.4.1: June 13, 2022 =

+* Enhancements:

+  - Added: Number-type Ultimate Member custom fields to the list of the sorting fields on the member directory

+* Bugfixes:

+  - Fixed: XSS issue related to the JS confirmation and links with JS code inside
+  - Fixed: PHP error when `um_options` option in wp_options table doesn't exist or has wrong format
+  - Fixed: select2 styles for RTL languages
+  - Fixed: Using slashes in the `Choices callback` setting for the dropdown/multi-select fields.
+It's for the using PHP namespaces
+  - Fixed: Deleting `um_member_directory_data` user meta when user is deleted
+  - Fixed: Using special chars inside the password and avoid using "\" symbol (WordPress native logic)
+  - Fixed: Conflict when `wp_get_current_user()` not exists
+  - Fixed: Changed hook for member directory variables initialization for getting ability to use Ultimate Member hooks for customizing these variables via theme
+  - Fixed: Remove a redundant WP_Users_Query when getting empty `account_status` users

+= 2.4.0: June 1, 2022 =

+* Enhancements:

+  - Added: "Allow external link redirect confirm" setting for the displaying JS.confirm alert before redirect to external link from User Profile links
+  - Added: "Allowed Choice Callbacks" setting for the security enhancements

+* Bugfixes:

+  - Fixed: PHP warning when nav menu is empty
+  - Fixed: Security issue related to the User Description field
+  - Fixed: Security issue related to the [um_loggedin] shortcode
+  - Fixed: Using $current_screen without checking for existence
+  - Fixed: `remove_unused_uploads()` function for some PHP installations

+= 2.3.2: April 21, 2022 =

+* Enhancements:

+  - Added: wp-admin notice with reminder about locking WordPress native registration for guests
+  - Added: Users dropdown field for Ultimate Member settings fields in wp-admin.
+It supports AJAX lazy loading
+  - Added: JS confirm when redirection from User Profile links to the 3rd-party URL

+* Bugfixes:

+  - Fixed: PHP warning when there aren't proper user while login
+  - Fixed: Removing UM custom capabilities from global $wp_roles when uninstall
+  - Fixed: Removing UM custom roles from user roles after uninstall
+  - Fixed: Issue with echo XSS on User Profile
+  - Fixed: Sanitizing for the checkbox, radio, multiselect fields for PHP8 installations

+* Deprecated:

+  - `um_whitelisted_wpadmin_access` hook and `wpadmin_allow_ips` option.
+They were unused and redundant since the 2.x version

+= 2.3.1: February 9, 2022 =

+* Enhancements:

+  - Added: wp-admin notice on the Settings page when settings have been changed (#963)
+  - Added: WP Blocks restriction settings for the blocks (templates/nav-menu) on the FSE pages
+  - Added: UM-specific query_var for UM additional Users_Query on users.php screen in wp-admin. `um_custom_user_query` = true
+  - Added: Ability for dropdown.js to use it inside parent wrapper (not only document.body)
+  - Changed: Using WP Cron schedules.
+Un-schedule events after plugin deactivation
+  - Removed: `um_check_extensions_licenses` and replaced it to `um_daily_scheduled_events` event

+* Bugfixes:

+  - Fixed: "Can user edit this field?" fields' option for the file/image upload field-types (#958)
+  - Fixed: Using uppercase symbols in the "Blocked Email Addresses" and "Blacklist Words" blacklists settings (#962)
+  - Fixed: PHP warning related to the Ultimate Member custom fields without type
+  - Fixed: Some typos in the labels (#975)
+  - Fixed: UX issue with wrong text on the admin notice about upgrade
+  - Fixed: UX issue with Blacklist Words and Blocked Email settings labels.
+Added a small description about per line separation (#962)
+  - Fixed: Sorting the Extensions settings sections

 = 2.3.0: December 20, 2021 =